George Nicholas Goodman: Non-elected civic involvement

-According to a eulogy given at Goodman's funeral he served as a Red Cross Chairman.
+According to a eulogy given at Goodman's funeral, he served as a Red Cross Chairman.

-Member of the Mesa Rotary Club, the Southside Sheriff's Posse, the Maricopa County Sheriff's Posse, and the B.P.O.
+Goodman was a member of the Mesa Rotary Club, the Southside Sheriff's Posse, the Maricopa County Sheriff's Posse, and the B.P.O.
 Elks Lodge in Mesa, Arizona.

 Awards and recognition

 Goodman was recognized as the Most Valuable Citizen of the Year by Mesa for 1955.
 This recognition was also called the Man of the Year or the Outstanding Citizen.

-According to a eulogy given at Goodman's funeral he received the Rotarian Citizenship award in 1955.
+According to a eulogy given at Goodman's funeral, he received the Rotarian Citizenship award in 1955.

 The League of Arizona Cities and Towns honored Goodman with the recognition of Life Member (highest honor "The League" can give a former member) in 1958.

 On June 23, 2019 the Arizona Pharmacy Association (AzPA) recognized Goodman posthumously with the Hall of Fame Award as an “Arizona Pharmacy Pioneer.

 Mesa City Council for terms Goodman served

 Citizens elected the council to two-year terms and the council elected the mayor from their ranks.